Gadisar Lake

+Etymology

+The name Gadisar is derived from "Gadsi," referring to Rawal Gadsi Bhati, the ruler of Jaisalmer who rebuilt the lake in the 14th century.
+The suffix sar (Sanskrit: सरः, saraḥ) means "lake" or "waterbody" in Sanskrit.

 History

-Gadisar Lake is an artificial lake.
+Gadisar lake is an artificial lake.
 It is located in the southern part of the city of Jaisalmer.
-This lake was built by the founder king of Jaisalmer Rawal Jaisal.
+This lake was built by the founder King of Jaisalmer Rawal Jaisal.
 Due to this, it was also called Jaisalasar Lake earlier.
 At that time it was the only water source of the Jaisalmer region.
 Later the lake was rebuilt by Gadsi Singh and after that it was renamed as Gadisar Lake.
-Presently, there are many tourists from abroad.
-The lake also has many chhatris and shrines of hindu Gods and goddesses.
+The lake also has many chhatris and shrines of Hindu Gods and goddesses.